Things to do in Anafi: Beaches, Walks and Quiet Corners of the Island

 Explore the Chora of Anafi

 The Chora of Anafi is a picturesque settlement full of narrow white streets, small shops, and tavernas.
 There’s a tiny castle on the Chora’s top that you can visit for stunning Aegean Sea views.
-Chat with the locals, see Anafi’s church, and stroll around the Chora to immerse yourself in the local lifestyle.
+Chat with locals, visit Anafi’s church, and stroll around the Chora to immerse yourself in local life.

 The Monolith and the Kalamiotissa Monastery